 Salary Survey (Annual Report on the Economic Status of the Profession): The AAUP’s comprehensive and comparative report on full-time faculty salaries at public and private institutions across the country.
 Results are published annually in the March–April issue of Academe.
 (See “Academe.”)

-Sanction, Governance: The general secretary and other AAUP senior program officers are authorized to receive, on behalf of the Committee on College and University Governance, complaints of departures from the Association’s recommended standards relating to academic governance at a particular college or university.
-When it appears that corporate or individual functions of the faculty, as defined in the Statement on Government of Colleges and Universities, have been seriously threatened or impaired, and when efforts to resolve these matters prove unsuccessful, the general secretary may, upon the advice of the AAUP's staff, authorize appointment of an ad hoc committee to investigate and prepare a report.
+Sanction, Governance: The executive director and other AAUP senior program officers are authorized to receive, on behalf of the Committee on College and University Governance, complaints of departures from the Association’s recommended standards relating to academic governance at a particular college or university.
+When it appears that corporate or individual functions of the faculty, as defined in the Statement on Government of Colleges and Universities, have been seriously threatened or impaired, and when efforts to resolve these matters prove unsuccessful, the executive director may, upon the advice of the AAUP's staff, authorize appointment of an ad hoc committee to investigate and prepare a report.
 The publication of such a report may lead to a recommendation from the governance committee to the Association’s annual meeting that an institution be sanctioned for substantial noncompliance with standards of academic governance.
 Whereas censure by the AAUP informs the academic community that an administration has not adhered to Association-supported standards of academic freedom and tenure, a governance sanction signals that unsatisfactory conditions of academic governance exist at an institution.
 (See “Censure,” “Shared Governance,” and “Statement on Government of Colleges and Universities.”)

 Shared Governance: One of the key tenets of quality higher education, this term refers to governance of higher education institutions in which responsibility is shared by faculty, administrators, and trustees.
 The AAUP emphasizes the importance of faculty involvement in personnel decisions, selection of administrators, preparation of the budget, and determination of educational policies.
 Faculty should have primary responsibility for such fundamental areas as curriculum, subject matter and methods of instruction, research, faculty status, and those aspects of student life which relate to the educational process, according to the Statement on Government of Colleges and Universities.
 (See “Sanction, Governance” and “Statement on Government of Colleges and Universities.”)